35c5/35c5/README.md

 Kill the body, build the body, free the body.
-Kill the mind, build the mind, free the mind.
+</br>Kill the mind, build the mind, free the mind.